MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 This exercise will walk you through a simple sketch that receives serial data from the computer and uses that data to control a servo motor.
 In order to use the servo motor, you will have to use the Servo library.
 It should be built-in to the Arduino IDE, but if not you can install it using the same steps from the LCD exercise.
 Once you are sure that the library is installed, set up the circuit shown, copy the code below into the Arduino IDE and upload it.
 Make sure that the wires are connected correctly, as the pinout on the connectors is sometimes different than the pinout on the motor.
 After programming, open the Serial Monitor and set the baud rate to 9600\.
 You should see instructions, and you can now type in a value between 0 and 155\.
 If everything is set up correctly, the servo should immediately spin to the desired angle.
 You can also try inputting values outside the correct range to see what happens (and why you should always include some sort of error checking into your sketches).

-It is left to the reader to figure out how to fabricate a rubber band launcher out of this, outside of class... ;-P
+It is left to the reader to figure out how to fabricate a rubber band launcher outside of class... ;-P

 ### Setup for the Exercise